lukasroegner/homebridge-nello/README.md

 * Nello Authentication: logs the user with the specified username and password in
 * Nello Public API - /locations: Retrieves all locations of the user, which means all nello.io locks that are also visible to the account in the mobile app
 * Nello Public API - /locations/{locationId}/open: Opens the lock with the specified locationId and the user that is logged in
-* Video Doorbell - I used https://github.com/KhaosT/homebridge-camera-ffmpeg for implementation
+* Video Doorbell - This plugin uses https://github.com/KhaosT/homebridge-camera-ffmpeg for implementation

 ## Security

 * All calls to the nello.io API are being sent via HTTPS.
 * The password of the user account that is used by this plugin has to be specified in the `config.json` on the PC/Mac/Raspberry running homebridge.
 Therefore, please make sure that nobody can access this device within your local network without permission.
 * In the Apple Home app, a lock can be easily unlocked with a single touch onto the icon.
 Please be careful not to open the door unintentionally.
+* The webhook uses a relay service which is hosted by @us09alex.
+You can find the source code of the service here: https://github.com/us09alex/nello-backend

 ## Upcoming Features

 The following features will be implemented soon, stay tuned!
-Important: I'll add all of the new features to the configuration, so that you can enable and disable all of them (if you don't like a feature).
+Important: All new features will be added to the configuration, so that you can enable and disable all of them (if you don't like a feature).

 * Any suggestions?